EmilSkaaning/DeepStruc/install/README.md

 # Install
-To run DeepStruc you will need some packages, which are dependent on your computers specifications.
+To run DeepStruc you will need some packages, which are dependent on your computer specifications.
 This includes [PyTorch](https://pytorch.org/) and [PyTorch-Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html), make sure that the versions match and [PyTorch-Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) is version 1.7.2.